 The Unternehmensgesetzbuch (UGB, Austrian Commercial Code) already contained the NaDiVeG provisions in Section 243b.
 The NaBeG replaces these with a more detailed framework.
 But some existing UGB requirements continue to apply alongside the NaBeG.

 Section 267b UGB requires certain groups to prepare a consolidated corporate governance report.
 The NaBeG does not replace this requirement.
 Where a group is required to produce both a consolidated sustainability statement under the NaBeG and a corporate governance report under Section 267b, the two documents must be consistent.
-Cross-referencing between the sustainability statement’s governance disclosures (ESRS 2 GOV-1 through GOV-5) and the corporate governance report is necessary.
+The auditor must cross-reference the sustainability statement’s governance disclosures (ESRS 2 GOV-1 through GOV-5) against the corporate governance report.

-For auditors performing both the financial audit (which includes review of the management report under Section 273 UGB) and the sustainability assurance, this creates an integrated engagement where consistency between financial data, governance disclosures, and sustainability metrics must be verified across multiple documents.
+For auditors performing both the financial audit (which includes review of the management report under Section 273 UGB) and the sustainability assurance, this creates an integrated engagement.
+The auditor must verify consistency between financial data and governance disclosures, as well as between governance disclosures and sustainability metrics, across multiple documents.
 Planning for this integration at the engagement acceptance stage prevents duplication and gaps.

 Worked example: CSRD assurance for an Austrian industrial company

-Müller’s sustainability coordinator (appointed January 2026) ran a DMA with support from an external consultant.
-Material topics identified: climate change (ESRS E1, 8 IROs including Scope 1 from natural gas furnaces and Scope 2 from electricity), pollution (ESRS E2, 5 IROs including metal dust emissions and wastewater), own workforce (ESRS S1, 6 IROs including health and safety in production, training investment, and pay equity), and resource use (ESRS E5, 4 IROs related to metal waste recycling and circular economy practices).
-Water (ESRS E3) was assessed as not material based on Müller’s low water intensity relative to sector benchmarks.
+- Evaluate the double materiality assessment.
+Muller’s sustainability coordinator (appointed January 2026) ran a DMA with support from an external consultant.
+Material topics identified: climate change (ESRS E1, 8 IROs including Scope 1 from natural gas furnaces and Scope 2 from electricity), pollution (ESRS E2, 5 IROs including metal dust emissions and wastewater), own workforce (ESRS S1, 6 IROs including health and safety in production and pay equity), and resource use (ESRS E5, 4 IROs related to metal waste recycling and circular economy practices).
+Water (ESRS E3) was assessed as not material based on Muller’s low water intensity relative to sector benchmarks.

 First-year pricing and resource allocation